Last updated on February 20th, 2025 at 11:44 am

 The collection of basic information like name, age, sex, address, and occupation is important for documentation.

-But, address and occupation have its other values as it also gives us an idea about what could be the possible cause of present illness.
+But, address and occupation have other values as they also give us an idea about what could be the possible cause of the present illness.
 We can also correlate the present illness or disability with the occupation of the person.

 Chief complaint

-Chief complain is the most important complaint that a patient is presenting to us.
-It should be documented in the exact term or the views presented by the person.
+The chief complaint is the most important complaint that a patient is presenting to us.
+It should be documented in the exact terms or the views presented by the person.

-For example, if suppose someone is suffering from sciatica or diagnosed with one, the person will never complain that he is suffering from sciatica.
+For example, if someone is suffering from sciatica or is diagnosed with one, the person will never complain that he is suffering from sciatica.

-• I am having low back pain since one month that is radiating down to my leg.
+- I have had low back pain for one month that is radiating down to my leg.

-• I am feeling like a pulling sensation on the back of the thigh upon standing walking or
+- I am feeling a pulling sensation on the back of my thigh upon standing walking or

 So the chief complaint would be the exact words exact views of the patient that we need to document.